enebular/docs/en/InfoMotion/UploadInfoType.md

+---
+lastUpdated: 2017-12-15
+---

-#Uploading to Enebular
+# Uploading to Enebular

-Once the InfoMotion has been packaged [see InfoMotion tool]() The infomotion is ready to be uploaded.
+Once the InfoMotion has been packaged [see InfoMotion tool](./InfoMotionTool.md) The infomotion is ready to be uploaded.

 In enebular select `InfoType` and click on `upload InfoMotion`